-The names of each person holding the position of Director of K&S Corporation Limited during the financial year and up to the date of signing the financial report are Messrs T Johnson, R Nicholson, G Boulton, J Osborne (resigned 18 December 2007), L Ackroyd (resigned 31 July 2007), B Grubb (appointed 31 July 2007), R Smith (appointed 15 February 2008) and L Winser.
+The names of each person holding the position of Director of K&S Corporation Limited during the financial year and up to the date of signing the financial report are Messrs.
+T Johnson, R Nicholson, G Boulton, B Grubb, R Smith and L Winser.